Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

 Check:

-• Are active permits are discussed during handover, not just listed?
+• Are active permits discussed during handover, not just listed?

-• Are responsibility for ongoing work is explicitly transferred?
+• Is responsibility for ongoing work explicitly transferred?

 Warning signs: